0xlipon/lipwn/README.md

 ```

 ## Disclaimer

-Educational and ethical hacking purposes only.
 Unauthorized use of third-party websites or systems without consent is illegal and unethical.